snafuz/snafuz.github.io/guides/autoscale_full_lab.md

 2. Setup the instance with the below characteristics:

-   - _Image Operating System_:For the image, we recommend using the latest Oracle Linux available.
+   - _Image Operating System_: we recommend using the latest Oracle Linux available.
    - _Instance Type_:  Virtual Machine
    - _Instance Shape_: Select a shape
    - _Boot Volume_: Leave the default